-Additional information is available at www.ndhealth.gov or by calling the North Dakota Department of Health at 800.472.2180.
+Additional information is available at www.hhs.nd.gov/rabies or by calling the North Dakota Department of Health and Human Services at 800.472.2180.

 This disease is a reportable condition.
 As mandated by North Dakota law, any incidence of this disease shall be reported to the North Dakota Department of Health.